tamirgrBGU/EngineVideoGames/README.md

-case GLFW_KEY_P: 	  		will change the drawing mode case GLFW_KEY_F1:			in case it is too hard for you to complete the level press this button to past to the next level case GLFW_KEY_F2:			to enable mouse dragging of the map(default is disabled) case GLFW_KEY_D:			will change the camera mode - can reset your camera in case you dragged it away
+case GLFW_KEY_P: 	  		will change the drawing mode case GLFW_KEY_F1:			in case it is too hard for you to complete the level press this button to past to the next level case GLFW_KEY_F2:			to enable mouse dragging of the map(default is disabled) case GLFW_KEY_F3:			to enable reset the snake if it got terribly wrong case GLFW_KEY_D:			will change the camera mode - can reset your camera in case you dragged it away

 rules-